-- I have reviewed the information submitted in this Fair Registration Practices Report (the "Report") - - all information required to be provided in the Report is included; and - - the information contained in the Report is accurate.
+- I have reviewed the information submitted in this Fair Registration Practices Report (the "Report"). - All information required to be provided in the Report is included. - The information contained in the Report is accurate.

-Name of individual with authority to sign on behalf of the organization: Michael R. Price, MBA, P.Eng.
-Title: Deputy Registrar, Licensing and Registration Date: February 27, 2009
+Name of individual with authority to sign on behalf of the organization: Michael Price

+Title: Deputy Registrar - Licensing and Registration

+Date: February 25, 2010